The companies aim to develop microbiome diagnostic assays for colon cancer and other gastrointestinal diseases including irritable bowel syndrome.

 Prospective panel sequencing on colorectal cancer patients picked up Lynch syndrome with sensitivity and specificity that met or exceeded gene-by-gene tests.

 The company said 571,000 people were screened for colon cancer with its noninvasive Cologuard test in 2017.

-In Science this week: analysis of DNA from ancient North Africans, and more.
+In Science this week: in vitro generation of human reproductive cells, and more.